mgrygles/buildstuff2020-workshop/README.md

 # Deploying a Modern Reactive Serverless Microservice to the Cloud
-# (*Note* Due to the limited time of the Build Stuff 2020 Workshop, the hands-on lab only cover the OpenShift setup, the creation of the Reactive Java Vert.x application, and the deployment part.
-The rest of the info and exercises in this guide are intended as optional "take-home" lab, as you will have up to 24 more hours to work with the complimentary OpenShift cluster.)
+### (*Note* Due to the limited time of the Build Stuff 2020 Workshop, the hands-on lab will only cover the OpenShift setup, the creation of the Reactive Java Vert.x application, and the deployment of the application.
+The rest of the info and exercises in this guide are intended as an optional "take-home" lab, as you will have up to 24 more hours to access the complimentary OpenShift cluster.)

 ## Learning objectives